 - Or, failing the above, have a way to quickly switch between indentation styles.

 After upgrading php-fpm, my PHP-based sites were returning “502 Bad Gateway” errors.
-Here’s how I managed to solve it.
+This can happen when the php5-fpm package reconfigures itself to listen on a different socket.
+Here’s how you can solve it.

 Check to make sure that php-fpm is running with